 Southern University and A&M College

-Dr. Patrick Carriere received his Ph.D. in civil engineering from Texas A&M University–College Station.
-Prior to joining Southern University–Baton Rouge in 1998, he held faculty positions at both Texas A&M–Kingsville and West Virginia University–Morgantown.
+Dr. Patrick Carriere received his doctorate degree in civil engineering from Texas A&M University–College Station.
+Before joining Southern University–Baton Rouge in 1998, he held faculty positions at both Texas A&M–Kingsville and West Virginia University–Morgantown.
 In 1999 he became the chair of the Department of Civil Engineering.
 From March 2002 to August 2005, he was the Associate Dean for Research and Graduate Programs.
 From August 2004 to August 2005, he served as Program Director at the National Science Foundation in both Divisions of Undergraduate Education and Engineering Education and Centers.
+Dr. Carriere’s research interests are in the areas of bioremediation, treatment of municipal and industrial wastewater, and groundwater modeling.
+He has authored and co-authored many refereed journals and articles

 Dr. S. Keith Hargrove